Identification of the Polaron measure I: Fixed coupling regime and the central limit theorem for large times: The Polaron measure and its large time asymptotic behavior.

 The proofs of the limiting assertions $\lim_{T\to\infty} \widehat\P_{\alpha,T}$ and the central limit theorem are carried out in Section \ref{sec-4}.

 {{We end this discussion with some relevant remarks.}}

-{{\begin{remark}[Lower bound on the effective mass] As remarked earlier, in \cite{Sp87} assuming that a CLT for the Polaron measure holds, the relation $m_{\mathrm{eff}}(\alpha)^{-1}=\sigma^2(\alpha)$ with the CLT variance $\sigma^2(\alpha)$ was provided.
+{{\begin{remark}[Lower bound on the effective mass] As remarked earlier, in \cite{Sp87} assuming that a CLT for the Polaron measure holds, the relation $m_{\mathrm{eff}}(\alpha)^{-1}=\sigma^2(\alpha)$ between the effective mass and the CLT variance $\sigma^2(\alpha)$ was provided (this relation has been recently rigorously shown also in \cite[Theorem 3.1]{DS19} using the CLT proved in the current article for the Fr\"ohlich polaron).
 The attractive nature of the interaction in the Polaron measure is reflected in our estimate $\sigma^2(\alpha)\in (0,1)$ implying the strict bound $m_{\mathrm{eff}}(\alpha)\in (1,\infty)$ and underlining the increment of the mass of electron coupled with the bosonic field. \end{remark}

-\begin{remark}[Intermediate coupling] Note that our results hold true for both weak and strong coupling regime, i.e. for $\alpha\in (0,\alpha_0)\cup (\alpha_1,\infty)$ with a potential gap at an intermediate coupling regime $[\alpha_0,\alpha_1]$.
-However, the same statements should hold for any coupling $\alpha>0$.
-This potential gap originates from the solvability for any $\alpha>0$ of the equation $q(\lambda)=1$ (recall \eqref{q}) for some $\lambda=\lambda(\alpha)$.
-However, since the physically prominent cases are covered by our main results, we presently content ourselves with the cases pertaining to both weak and strong coupling regimes (see also Remark \ref{remark-sec6} below). \end{remark}

 \begin{remark}[The Polaron measure in strong coupling $\alpha\to\infty$ and the Pekar process] In Section \ref{sec-6} we conclude with a discussion on the {\it strong coupling limit} of the limiting Polaron measure $\widehat{\mathbb P}_\alpha$ as $\alpha\to\infty$ and its connection with the increments of a stationary stochastic process, or the increments of the so-called {\it Pekar process}, which is determined uniquely by {\it any} solution $\psi$ of the Pekar variational formula $g_0$ defined in \eqref{eq-DV}.
 The detailed proofs can be found in our recent work \cite{MV18}. \end{remark}